Riverhead (CDP), New York

-Riverhead is a census-designated place (CDP) roughly corresponding to the hamlet by the same name located in the town of Riverhead in Suffolk County, New York on Long Island.
+Riverhead is a census-designated place (CDP) roughly corresponding to the hamlet by the same name located in the Town of Riverhead in Suffolk County, on Long Island, in New York, United States.
 The CDP's population was 13,299 at the 2010 census.

-Situated at the mouth of the Peconic River, which empties into Peconic Bay where the North and South Forks of Long Island split, the town of Riverhead—of which the CDP is a part—is the official county seat of Suffolk County.
+Situated at the mouth of the Peconic River, which empties into Peconic Bay where the North and South Forks of Long Island split, the town of Riverhead (of which the CDP is a part) is the official county seat of Suffolk County.
 In the 1960s, most of the county offices moved to the CDP of Hauppauge in the towns of Islip and Smithtown in the more populous western half of the county—a move which still spurs attempts for the town of Riverhead to lead the way for the secession of eastern Long Island towns to form Peconic County.

 History

-The hamlet began with the Suffolk County Court House, a 1727 structure built to serve both the North and South fork.
+The hamlet began with the Suffolk County Court House, a 1727 structure built to serve both the North and South Forks.
 Since that year, Riverhead has served as the seat of Suffolk County, and still contains the primary courts of the region.

 Riverhead's downtown area formed as an active commercial hub during the 19th century.
 In the beginning of the 20th century, the community saw an influx of Polish immigrants, as did the rest of the town.
 This led to the creation of Polish Town, where the popular Polish Town Fair is held annually.
 The downtown experienced urban blight during the mid-20th century, but recovered as of the beginning of the 21st century.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 15.4 sqmi, of which 15.1 sqmi is land and 0.4 sqmi, or 2.33%, is water.

 The hamlet contains the principal downtown area in the Town of Riverhead and one of the largest in Suffolk County.
 Outside of this downtown area are rural sections which contain both active farms and residential developments.

+The portion of the CDP facing Long Island Sound has a humid subtropical climate (Cfa) while the southern portion has a hot-summer humid continental climate (Dfa).
+The hardiness zones are 7a and 7b.

 Demographics

 As of the census of 2010, there were 13,299 people.
-The racial make up of the CDP was 74.6% White, (55.9% Not Hispanic or Latino), 18.5% African American/Black, 23.5% Hispanic or Latino (of any race), 1.4% Asian American, and 1.2% Two or More Races.
+The racial makeup of the CDP was 74.6% White, (55.9% Not Hispanic or Latino), 18.5% African American/Black, 23.5% Hispanic or Latino (of any race), 1.4% Asian American, and 1.2% Two or More Races.